znzr-io/web-test-blazer-server/Docs/02__data-drives-ui.md

 Early-stage screenshots of custom Airtable interfaces designed to handle project administration, pipeline orchestration, and Azure service integration.

+These are a part of the collecti0ons of Admin tables the will be completly integrated in the Generative UI rendering.

 ---

 ## 1. Azure Services